deadlyvipers/dojo_rules/introduction.md

-I'm Paul and I'm here to eat all your food
+I'm Paul and I'm here to eat all your food with my Python